Shark Bay (Thian Og)

 Services & Facilities

-The restaurant itself is not at sea level, so do grab any water you want before heading down the steps to the shoreline.
-The OK View decking (which is in reality much better than just ‘OK’!), offers an amazing view looking out over Shark Bay.
-Quite often the water is so clear that you can see blacktip reef sharks from here without even going down to the water.
-But of course, to get a closer look, you need to head down to the shore and jump into the sea.
+The restaurant itself is not at sea level, so buy the supplies you need before heading down the steps.
+The OK View decking offers an amazing view looking out over Shark Bay.
+Quite often the water is so clear that you can see blacktip reef sharks from the decking area.
+But of course, to get a closer look, you need to head down to the shore and snorkel.

 Swimming and Snorkeling

-As well as blacktip reef sharks, there are a couple of huge resident green turtles that hang out in Shark Bay.
-The optimum depth to see sharks and turtles is around 3-6 metres, which means swimming out around 150 metres into the bay.
+As well as blacktip reef sharks, two huge resident green turtles hang out in Shark Bay.
+The optimum depth to see sharks and turtles is around 3-6 metres.
+This means swimming out around 150 metres into the bay.
 While there are a few tropical fish dotted around in addition to the more famous residents, there is not as much marine life here as at other Koh Tao beaches.
-This is largely due to the poor coral quality, as much of the reef was destroyed by the El Niño cycle in the late 1990s.
+This is largely due to the poor coral quality.
+Much of the reef was destroyed by the El Niño cycle in the late 1990s.

 Recommended for… Shark Spotting

-With a name like Shark Bay, this really goes without saying!
-The sharks and turtles are the main drawcards of visiting as other Koh Tao beaches and bays have much better coral reefs.
-However, as blacktip reef sharks can be seen here all year round, it remains a popular stop for anyone looking for a safe and exhilarating shark encounter.
+With a name like Shark Bay, this goes without saying.
+The sharks and turtles are the main drawcards of visiting as other beaches and bays have much better coral reefs.
+However, blacktip reef sharks can be seen here all year round.
+It remains a popular stop for anyone looking for a safe and exhilarating shark encounter.